Les Houches lecture notes on moduli spaces of Riemann surfaces: Moduli spaces of Riemann surfaces

 where the algebra structure is with respect to the cap/cup product (corresponding to intersection of subvarieties/wedge of differential forms respectively).
 The $\Q$ coefficients are due to the orbifold structure, and one can safely take $\C$ coefficients if they prefer.
 The two are dual via Poincaré duality:

 Most importantly, we have a well-defined fundamental class against which we can integrate cohomology classes to get a number:

-Since taking cap products in cohomology (i.e. wedges of differential forms) amounts to take cup products in homology (i.e. intersection of subvarieties), the theory of integration on compact moduli spaces is often called \emph{intersection theory}.
+Since taking cap products in cohomology (i.e. wedges of differential forms) corresponds to taking cup products in homology (i.e. intersection of subvarieties), the theory of integration on compact moduli spaces is often called \emph{intersection theory}.